Timur is an Oracle Apps Database Consultant at Pythian.

 Neil has been working in IT since 1988 when he coded 360-Assembler and Cobol on IBM Mainframes against both hierarchical (NoSQL-ish) and relational databases.

 He started using Oracle software in 1991.
-He is an independent consultant who specialises in Performance Tuning, Exadata, RAC, DataGuard, Goldengate, Upgrades, Data Migration, with some Python, PL/SQL and Apex Development for good measure.
+He is an independent contractor and consultant who specialises in Performance Tuning, Exadata, RAC, DataGuard, Goldengate, Upgrades, Data Migration, with some Python, PL/SQL and Apex Development for good measure.

 He also has extensive experience with other relational databases, NoSQL databases, and Linux and AIX administration.

-Neil is an Oracle ACE Director, and Chair of the UKOUG.
+Neil is an Oracle ACE Director, and former Chair of the UKOUG.
 He likes to drink strong smooth Italian coffee, good beer and better whisky, depending upon the time of day.

 I’m what some people would call a database nerd and have spent my entire career deeply involved with enhancing the performance of databases and applications.
 My personal mission is to help companies attain the flexibility and resilience they need (especially in today’s ever-changing world) by assisting them in making better use of Oracle’s incredible technology.
 I find great satisfaction in listening to and incorporating their feedback into future product releases.
 I’m the primary author of the SQLMaria blog https://sqlmaria.com and a contributing author to the Oracle Optimizer blog http://blogs.oracle.com/optimizer.